diagrams/diagrams-doc/doc/manual.rst

 supports embedded images of many formats and the SVG backend supports embedded png images.

-To create an embedded image use either `loadImageEmb` to read an image from a file path using `JuicyPixels`:pkg: and return a `DImage Embedded`.
+To create a diagram from an image file call `loadImageEmb` to read the image from a file path using `JuicyPixels`:pkg: and return a `DImage Embedded`.
 Then use `image` to convert the `DImage Embedded` to a diagram.
 You can also create an a diagram with an embedded image